 The Company has relationships with a number of customers, suppliers and third parties.
-Such relationships materialize to a large extent in cash flows from transactions carried out and are based on assets owned by the Company.
+These relationships materialize largely in cash flows from executed transactions and are based on the Company's assets.
 The Company may be subject to fraudulent actions that could represent financial losses or misuse of its assets.
 The Company has procedures in place that include controls to prevent fraud.
 Compliance with these procedures is monitored by the financial control areas of Management.
-Additionally, the Internal Audit area reviews the strength of the controls contained in the procedures, their execution and compliance.
+Additionally, Internal Audit reviews the controls contained in the procedures, in terms of design, execution and compliance.